neoxygen/neo4j-neoclient/README.md

 When you have a lot of commands, it may be good to create a command extension.
 Creating a command extension is quite simple :

-You need to create a class that implements the `Neoxygen\NeoClient\Extension\NeoClientExtensionInterface`, and you have to implement the `getAvailableCommands` method that return an array of command aliases bounded to command classes :
+You need to create a class that extends the `Neoxygen\NeoClient\Extension\AbsractExtension`, and you have to implement the `getAvailableCommands` method that return an array of command aliases bounded to command classes :

 ```php